jats-ug/ATS-Postiats-wiki/editors.md

 ## Vim
 There is existing code for a vim mode, but most of the ATS users seem to use emacs.
 See [this issue](https://github.com/githwxi/ATS-Postiats/issues/30) for a full discussion and code links.

+## SublimeText
+This is just a syntax highlight file, not a full mode.
+You can install it at the [Package Control](https://sublime.wbond.net/packages/ATS%20Syntax%20Highlight).